 Long before the Civil War and the days of the Wild West, early American History began with those first Native Americans who settled upon this land some 15,000 years ago.
 But, the history of the United States begins with those first early explorers, beginning with the Spanish, and continuing with various explorers from England, France, the Netherlands, and other European countries.

 Spain, France, the Netherlands, Russia, and England all formed colonies that would later become part of U.S. Territory.
-But, it would be the original thirteen English colonies that would become the first U.S. states.
-These colonies began to be established along the east coast in 1607 and grew rapidly over the next half century, reaching a population of 50,000 by 1650.
+But, it would be the original 13 English colonies that would become the first U.S. states.
+These colonies began to be established along the east coast in 1607 and grew rapidly over the next half-century, reaching a population of 50,000 by 1650.
 Immigration continued at a steady pace and by 1700, the English colonies were called home to about 250,000 people.

 During these early years, a number of conflicts took place between the Native Americans and the colonists including a Powhatan uprising in Virginia in 1622, King Philip’s War in present-day southern New England in 1675-76, and the Yamasee War in colonial South Carolina in 1715-17.
 Other small-scale wars also took place outside of the colonies including the French and Indian War to the north and other skirmishes between the Spanish and the Indians to the south.

-When the war was finally over in 1783, the founding fathers struggled to establish a fledgling government, created the Constitution in 1788.
-The first ten amendments known as the Bill of Rights quickly followed,.
+When the war was finally over in 1783, the founding fathers struggled to establish a fledgling government and created the Constitution in 1788.
+The first ten amendments known as the Bill of Rights quickly followed.
 The new national government under President George Washington began operation in 1789.

 Rapid economic and population growth created a powerful nation, but, when tensions escalated between the slave-holding plantation South and the industrial North, the Civil War began in 1861, plunging the nation into the deadliest war in American history.
 When it was finally over in 1865, tens of thousands of emigrants pushed westward, ushering in the days of the Old West.